 - Automated testing: You will need to address all A and AA errors and warnings identified by Siteimprove.
 When your site is ready, you can submit the request form to add a site to Siteimprove (new window).
 If your website is password protected you will need to check the accessibility of individual pages using the Siteimprove chrome plugin (new window).

 - Manual Testing: You will need to complete the manual accessibility testing checklist (new window).
 You can use the manual testing guide to help you understand how to catch the errors that automated testing misses.

 - If you’re not sure how to test your site for issues, you should contract with Siteimprove or another reputable accessibility tester to perform testing for you and produce a report (note that there will be a cost for this).

-- If the report finds issues, you’ll need to fix them yourself or hire someone to make the fixes for you.
-You can provide a justification for why it’s impossible to fix certain issues.
-If the final report includes justifications, send email@example.com the report at least 3 weeks before your intended launch date to give us enough time to review your justifications, and give you enough time to make additional fixes if need be.
+- If there are errors in either report, you’ll need to fix them yourself or hire someone to make the fixes for you.
+You can provide a justification for why it’s impossible to fix certain issues when you request an accessibility review from UIS (new window).
+If the final report includes justifications, please allow up to 3 weeks before your intended launch date to give us enough time to review your justifications, and give you enough time to make additional fixes if need be.